- - - - - - - - - - - - -

 MR. BLANKFEIN: All the senators

-declined to give aid to New York.
+declined to give aid to

 MS. CLINTON: Which ones?